thomp/dired-launch/README.md

 ### Using dired-launch-extensions-map

-One can use `dired-launch-extensions-map` to specify, for a given file extension, one or more preferred applications.
+One can use `dired-launch-extensions-map` to specify, for a given file extension, one or more preferred applications by simply specifying the application as a string.

 ```
 (setf dired-launch-extensions-map